 Leading Christchurch gallerist Jonathan Smart has opened a new exhibition and selling gallery in the historic Arts Centre Library building that has just turned 100.

-Known as The Central, the gallery features work by leading contemporary New Zealand artists, displayed sympathetically in order to celebrate the Library’s unique character.
+The Central Art Gallery features work by leading contemporary New Zealand artists, displayed sympathetically in order to celebrate the Library’s unique character.

 Jonathan has run and operated the Jonathan Smart Gallery (JSG) in the city since 1987.
 The Central is a joint project between him and four other local families, all who experienced Canterbury’s earthquakes and are passionate about the regeneration of Christchurch’s community.